illiaocean/osu-cs467-web2/readme.md

 `npm install --save request-promise`

 run node server:
-`node app 12345`
+`node app.js`

-Then open `localhost:12345` in your browser of choice.
+Then open `localhost:3000` in your browser of choice.